banzhaf/GPTP-2019-Chapter-Formatting/README.md

 Just to make sure everything is set up correctly on your machine:

-1. You can clone or download this repository; unzip it if necessary.
-Alternatively, you can download the latex format/instructions/template from Springer directly and properly name your chapter.
+1. You can download the latex format/instructions/template from Springer directly and properly name your chapter.
+The link is here [https://www.springer.com/gp/authors-editors/book-authors-editors/your-publication-journey/manuscript-preparation].
+You have to scroll down and go to **Layouts & Templates**, then **LaTex template** and then **contributed books**.
+There, you should find a zip file that you can use to prepare your chapter.
 2. Navigate to the folder created, and then to `gptp2021-chapter`.
 3. Open the file `author.tex` in your LaTeX editor of choice
 4. Render the document (all dependencies used by the example chapter, including images and references, are already here in this directory)